 Net operating income ("NOI") is defined as total revenue from properties (i.e., rental revenue and other property income) less direct property operating expenses in accordance with IFRS.
-NOI should not be construed as an alternative to net income determined in accordance with IFRS.
+NOI should not be construed as an alternative to net income (loss) determined in accordance with IFRS.
 The REIT's method of calculating NOI may differ from other issuers' methods and, accordingly, may not be comparable to NOI reported by other issuers.
-The REIT regards NOI as an important measure of the income generated from the income producing properties and uses NOI in evaluating the performance of the REIT's properties.
+"NOI margin" is defined as NOI divided by total revenue.
+The REIT regards NOI and NOI margin as important measures of the income generated from the income producing properties and uses such measures in evaluating the performance of the REIT's properties.
 It is also a key input in determining the value of the REIT's properties.
-Refer to section "Reconciliation of Non-IFRS Measures" for a reconciliation of NOI to net income.
+Refer to section "Reconciliation of Non-IFRS Financial Measures" for a reconciliation of NOI to net income (loss).